robertpiosik/CodeWebChat/README.md

 👨‍⚖️ **Respects to chatbots' Terms of Use**

 Code Web Chat helps you speed-up the use of coding web tools like ChatGPT's canvas.
-The idea to initialize chats is borrowed from [Firefox](https://support.mozilla.org/en-US/kb/ai-chatbot) (thank you!) and because there is no further automation once the prompt is sent, by using CWC you're not violating their Terms of Use.
+The idea to initialize chatbots is borrowed from [Firefox](https://support.mozilla.org/en-US/kb/ai-chatbot) and because there is no further automation once the prompt is sent, by using CWC you're not violating their Terms of Use.
 Contributors should not submit pull requests implementing further chat automations of any kind, as these will be kindly rejected.

 🧑‍💻 **Guide the model with context**